Skip to content

 The clinic has a staff of 15, including four physicians, three of whom are Haitian, an American physician’s assistant, and an American community health nurse.
 Dr. Jim Wilkins, the medical director, and Sandy Wilkins, nursing director, are from the American Midwest and have lived in Haiti since 1999.

 INMED invites all participants to consider raising extra funds to financially support this facility.
-While such efforts are not required, they provide opportunity for INMED personnel to become involved in this important aspect of international healthcare.
+While such efforts are not required, they provide opportunity for INMED learners to become involved in this important aspect of international healthcare.

 Internet access is available through the guesthouse.